once called "the antique circle" by Dante in the year 1078

 between Charles the Great and Countess Matilde di Canossa

-When seen from above, it is easy to see the Roman imprint on the construction of the city walls.
-The straight lines follow the ancient Roman buildings, which over time have been transformed into homes and municipal buildings from the time period during Charles the Great (early 800’s) and the impressive female ruler, Countess Matilde di Canossa (late 1100's).
+When seen from above, it is easy to see the impact the Roman imprint had upon the construction of the city walls.
+Straight lines follow the ancient Roman buildings, which over time have been transformed into homes and municipal buildings during the reign of Charles the Great (early 800’s) and then later by the impressive female ruler, Countess Matilde di Canossa (late 1100's).

-On my roof top tour of the Duomo, which included a visit to the Crypt of the older church (Santa Reparata) we had a glimpse of what was left of the walls that bordered right along the far north wall.
+On my tour of the Duomo included a visit to the Crypt of the older church (Santa Reparata), where we had a glimpse of what was left of the walls (buried underground now) that bordered right along the far north wall.

 Santa Maria Maggiore

 Some say has this church was founded in 580 by Pope Pelagio, though there is nothing to confirm this claim.
 However we do have documents from the years 931, 1028 & 1078 that demonstrate that it was already standing before the final walls were built.
-There are numerous legends that surround this church, but not one of them takes place at the time of the walls.
+There are numerous legends that surround this church, but not one of them actually is dated at the time of the wall.

 I would be remiss however, if I let you walk right by without at least mentioning one of my favorites stories: the face of Berta, (as the Florentines call her.)
-Her petrified face adorns the bell tower in white marble (look up).
-She apparently taunted and teased a man condemned to death, who then cursed her provoking the petrification of her face...never to leave the tower.
+Her petrified face adorns the bell tower in white marble (look up and search the wall).
+She apparently taunted and teased a man condemned to death, who then cursed her provoking the petrifaction of her face...she was doomed to never to leave the tower.